-A mortgage works by defining the financial relationship between you (the borrower) and the lender (the mortgage provider).
+A mortgage defines the financial relationship between you as the borrower (aka the mortgagor) and the lender who provides the mortgage (aka the mortgagee).

-- Once the loan is paid off, you become the sole owner of your home
+- Once the loan is paid off, you become the owner of the home.

 With a mortgage, you’re a homeowner with all the rights and responsibilities involved and can build equity in your home, as long as you continue to meet the terms of the mortgage.